 - Bake for 30 minutes or until a tester comes out clean.

 - Remove muffins from pan and cool on a baking rack before serving or storing.

-- You can replace the Norbu with an equal amount of granulated stevia (I like Natvia) or twice the amount of coconut sugar (3/4 cup for the muffins, 1/4 cup for the streusel).
+- You can replace the monk fruit sweetener in this recipe with twice the amount of coconut sugar (3/4 cup for the muffins, 1/4 cup for the streusel).